 Remember that failure is the best way to learn

 In some cultures failure is more accepted than others.
 I live in the UK, and especially in business it is often seen that if you fail once you should just give up.
-I have realised over time that failure is not really a binary thing, so it is never as bad as you might think.
-I have also realised that “failure” or “something not working out as imagined” is one of the best ways to learn something.
+I have realized over time that failure is not really a binary thing, so it is never as bad as you might think.
+I have also realized that “failure” or “something not working out as imagined” is one of the best ways to learn something.

 “Success is going from failure to failure without losing your enthusiasm.” – Abraham Lincoln